 At the end of the 2019 season Chris, Arthur and I had several serious chats.
 Earlier in that season Geoff and I attended a sponsored groundsman’s seminar in St Albans run by Chris for all the groundsmen in and around Hertfordshire.
 The speakers included the head of grounds staff at Twickenham and Man United, and some of the top machinery suppliers, it was all very educational and enhanced our understanding of the full treatment Shenley needed.

 Our landlord employed the golf course staff to regularly cut the outfield grass and do the wicket renovations at the end of each season.
 2018 on a limited budget was a poor end of season renovation with many bare patches and no weeds removed on either wicket.
 It was only with Arthur’s arrival that the wickets immediately became greener with much needed watering and the bounce became more even.
 Despite this, the previous years of under investment had let the standard fall so far and we needed to get a lot more help in order to improve the standard sufficiently for good quality club cricket and to justify the increased membership fees needed to cover the roughly £20,000 p.a. ground hire and maintenance costs to use both pitches at Shenley.
 End of season wicket renovations in 2019 were improved, but still not professional enough.
-Arthur and the Golf Course were doing an admirable job but could only do so much on a limited budget and with this alone we were not going to take the necessary leap forward.
+Arthur and Dave were doing an admirable job but could only do so much on a limited budget and with this alone we were not going to take the necessary leap forward.
 We did not have the necessary machinery, experienced manpower or money to get the sick patient better.